 In nature, you can encounter brown noise when listening to strong waterfalls or ocean waves from afar.

 Sound machines are devices that generate a white, pink, or brown noise continuously.
 Also called white noise machines, their purpose is to relax the listener.
 It generates a background sound reminiscent of waterfall, ocean, or wind blowing that covers sources of noise disturbances.

 If someday you bump into the term white noise machine, there’s a chance it’s NOT generating white noise.
 White noise (as explained above) can sound a little bit hissy and harsh.
 The machine generates instead a pink or brown noise which will seem more natural and soothing.
 I often use brown noise when I need to focus.
-It covers the sound of the air conditioner, and the random sound within my house.
+It covers the sound of the air conditioner and the random sound within my house.

 Nowadays, it is not necessary anymore to buy such a specific sound machine.
 If you want to know if it helps you focus, sleep, or any other way, there are free accessible alternatives.
-You can use YouTube, or APPs like “My Noise” to generate a soothing background noise.
+You can use YouTube, or APPs like “My Noise” to generate soothing background noise.
 I was charmed by Mynoise, you can parameter at will the color of the noise until you find your match.
-There is even an “ear massage” distribution that really makes me feel rain is pouring outside.
-Otherwise, some appliances such as dehumidifiers and fridges emits a whirring sound which can also be used as source of white noise.
+There is even an “ear massage” distribution that really makes me feel like rain is pouring outside.
+Otherwise, some appliances such as dehumidifiers and fridges emit a whirring sound which can also be used as a source of white noise.